dialite/To-do-list-app/README.md

 # To do list

 > To-do-list
-This is a simple app that allows users to add and remove tasks as to-do-list.
+This is a simple app that allows users to add and remove tasks as to-do-list and relate with local storage.

 ## Built With